Our Early Years Curriculum

 Nursery is driven by exciting, well-chosen texts which engage young children.
 Continuous provision is set up to reflect the learning that has already taken place through adult-led sessions, meaning that children know and understand how to use the resources appropriately to support their learning.
 They are encouraged to revisit prior knowledge and skills through play in the environment.
 There are also different resources to provoke interest and curiosity.
 Enhancements are linked, where possible, to the text and will reinforce currently planned learning, alongside carefully planned revisit links.
 There are always activities in the environment that support skills, such as fine motor control, scissor practice, and developing a love of books.
 Adult-led activities are sent home to parents via Tapestry, with helpful suggestions for parents and carers to support learning at home, where relevant.
 Weekly topic Tapestry posts are also sent home, alongside ‘wow’ moments for individual children.

 Reception - ‘content before context’

-As expectation in the specific areas increases in Reception, we value the importance of teaching the content first, before putting it into context so that children are not subject to cognitive overload.
-The morning sessions are dedicated to Read Write Inc. delivered with fidelity to teach reading and writing, and White Rose maths to teach the essential maths skills.
-White Rose is then subsidised with NCETM Mastering Number.
+As expectation in the specific areas increase in Reception, we value the importance of teaching the content first, before putting it into context so that children are not subject to cognitive overload.
+The morning sessions are dedicated to Read Write Inc. delivered with fidelity to teach reading and writing, and NCETM maths to teach the essential maths skills.
+NCETM is then subsidised with White Rose.